-- Demonstrate an understanding of the knowledge, skills, values and attitudes essential to achieving social and cultural literacy via the examination of the interactions between persons, societies, cultures and environment across time. - Understand and utilise a range of research methodologies (interviews, questionnaires, surveys etc) to understand their social research.
+- Demonstrate an understanding of the knowledge, skills, values and attitudes essential to achieving social and cultural literacy via the examination of the interactions between persons, societies, cultures and environment across time - Understand and utilise a range of research methodologies (interviews, questionnaires, surveys etc) to understand their social research.

-How will this course help me in the future?
 Society and Culture prepares students for immediate transition to work or tertiary study.
 Students learn to analyse issues, to write reports, to work in teams, to conduct individual research, to communicate with a variety of people in many ways and to understand their place in the global community.
 The course is relevant for students now and in their future.
-Society and Culture would be particularly valuable to students who wish to undertake further study in the humanities, psychology, social sciences, behavioural sciences, communication, business, and law, but would provide useful skills for any university or TAFE NSW course.
+Society and Culture would be particularly valuable to students who wish to undertake further study in the humanities, psychology, social sciences, behavioural sciences, communication, business and law, but would provide useful skills for any university or TAFE NSW course.